ebastler/isometria-75/README.md

  * Why did you clone the Evolv/Satisfaction?

-   I made my own design choices, and redesigned everything from scratch - however the layout of the evolv heavily influenced my design.
+   I made my own design choices, and redesigned everything from scratch - however the evolv heavily influenced my design.
 I fell in love with it's design the first time I saw it, but it was both too premium for me, and lacked ISO support (for good reasons).
 So I decided to mostly adopt it's layout with slight changes, and design a case which follows my design ideals - ending up with a very similar board.

 For any other questions, or problems with my board (if you decided to build one yourself) - feel free to contact me.
 I'm idling around and occasionally check my PMs on freenode (ebastler), am active on reddit (the_ebastler) and on discord (ebastler#8966).

+## Big thanks to:
+ - ai03 for both his [awesome tutorial](https://wiki.ai03.me/books/pcb-design/chapter/pcb-designer-guide) as well as his various footprints I used in my design - I don't know if I had been able to design this without his help.
+ - The awesome people on grabcad for the [MX switch](https://grabcad.com/library/cherry-mx-switches-mx-1), [Cherry Stab](https://grabcad.com/library/cherry-mx-stabilizer-mx-1) and [pushbutton](https://grabcad.com/library/5mm-button-switch-1) models, [JST SH models](https://grabcad.com/library/jst-sh-smd-connectors-1/details?folder_id=3903823) and [WS6812 Mini models](https://grabcad.com/library/smd-ws2812b-led-1) which made my renders a whole lot prettier.
+  - People on the MechKeys and Mechanische Tastaturen Deutschland discord servers who tirelessly answered my questions - from the noobiest to the most complicated ones.